cloudfoundry/diego-release/examples/aws/README.md

 - The second argument is the **absolute path** to `$CF_RELEASE_DIR`.
 - The third argument is the **absolute path** to `$DEPLOYMENT_DIR`, which must be structured as defined above.
-- The fourth argument is the **stack name** for the deployment environment which, if provided, overrides the default environment name `cf-diego-stack`.
+- The fourth (optional) argument is the **stack name** for the deployment environment which, if provided, overrides the default environment name `cf-diego-stack`.

 The deployment process generates a collection of stubs, in the following directory structure.
 Some of the stubs start with the line `GENERATED: NO TOUCHING`, and are not intended for hand-editing.